Execut3/CTF/README.md

 - Steg
 - PPC

-Exploit and Reverse categories will also be added soon.
+Exploit & Reverse categories will also be added soon.

 #### 1-1- BinaryCodes
 This folder includes, challenges for binarycodes which are developed just for fun.